-Their Story Matters with Sara Troy and her guest Catana Tully, airs July 19th-25th
+Their Story Matters with Sara Troy and her guest Catana Tully, aired July 19th-25th

 Dr. Catana Tully’s incredible story shows how an exotic child adopted into a White family learned to overcome painful racial confusion, misplaced identity, poor self-image, and fear of abandonment to lead a meaningful and significant life.